Thin coronal jets and plasmoid-mediated reconnection: Insights from Solar Orbiter observations and Bifrost simulations: Introduction

 Recent studies have begun to capture the small-scale details of CBPs using HRI$_{\mathrm{EUV}}$ observations.
 For instance, \cite{Cheng_etal:2023} identify tiny bright blobs propagating along the outer spine and fan surface of the CBP with velocities from 30 to 210~km~s$^{-1}$ and lifetimes varying from 5 s (limited by the instrument cadence) to 105 s. \cite{Petrova_etal:2024} report rotational motions traveling along the 30~Mm outer spine of a CBP, with speeds between 136 and 160 km~s$^{-1}$.
-Furthermore, HRI$_{\mathrm{EUV}}$ observations have been also used to better understand both standard and blowout jets from CBPs, as well as the transition between these two types \citep[e.g.,][]{Mandal_etal:2022,Long_etal:2023}.
-Simultaneously, significant theoretical efforts have been made to accurately model CBPs taking advantage of the state-of-the-art Bifrost code \citep{Gudiksen_etal:2011}.
+Furthermore, HRI$_{\mathrm{EUV}}$ observations have also been used to better understand both standard and blowout jets from CBPs, as well as the transition between these two types \citep[e.g.,][]{Mandal_etal:2022,Long_etal:2023}.
+Simultaneously, significant theoretical efforts have been made to accurately model CBPs and reproduce their EUV synthetic observables taking advantage of the state-of-the-art Bifrost code \citep{Gudiksen_etal:2011}.
 For example, in the 2D model by \cite{Nobrega-Siverio_Moreno-Insertis:2022}, the authors focus on ejections associated with CBPs, which were characterized by two distinct stages: a main stage, featuring continuous reconnection with bursty behavior that produced a narrow coronal jet; and an eruptive stage, where a small-scale flux emergence episode completely disrupted the fan-spine topology, resulting in a broad, large coronal jet reaching temperatures up to 10 MK, accompanied by a chromospheric surge.
 In following 2D studies, \cite{Faerder_etal:2024a,Faerder_etal:2024b} analyze the properties of plasmoids formed and ejected in the current sheet of the fan-spine topology.
-Their findings reveal plasmoids with scales of approximately $0.2-0.5$~Mm and lifetimes of $10-20$~s.
+Their findings reveal plasmoids with scales of approximately $0.2-0.5$~Mm and lifetimes of $10-20$~s, suggesting that HRI$_{\mathrm{EUV}}$ has the potential to detect such small-scale, fast-moving plasmoids.
 Moving to 3D models, \cite{Nobrega-Siverio_etal:2023} demonstrated the sustained heating of CBPs over several hours, finding that the main heating of CBPs occurs at their loop footpoints through a braiding-like mechanism, with a secondary contribution from the heating at the null point.
 These models successfully reproduce many observational features of CBPs and their associated ejections.
-However, a comparison with high-resolution, high-cadence HRI$_{\mathrm{EUV}}$ observations is still needed to better understand CBPs and related jets, as well as the signatures of fast magnetic reconnection involving plasmoids and shocks.
+However, a direct comparison with high-resolution, high-cadence HRI$_{\mathrm{EUV}}$ observations is still needed to better understand CBPs and related jets, as well as the signatures of fast magnetic reconnection involving plasmoids and shocks.